Triton-Baja/Data-Acquisition/.mds/GitHub Setup.md

 git clone https://github.com/Triton-Baja/Data-Acquisition.git
 ```

-Now we should see the `Data-Acquisition` folder in our Desktop (or wherever you cloned it)
+Now we should see the `Data-Acquisition` folder on our Desktop (or wherever you cloned it)

 Let's go into it
 ```